 Empirical SE is just one of the many players within the SE research arenas.
 In a nutshell, empirical software engineering research consists in applying the scientific method through so-called empirical studies with the objective of obtaining useful knowledge for researchers and practitioners in the software engineering field.

-Today, journals like Empirical Software Engineering (EMSE) or conferences such as Mining Software Repositories (MSR) are ranking very high.
+Today journals like Empirical Software Engineering (EMSE) or conferences such as Mining Software Repositories (MSR) are ranking very high.
 They are within the top ten venues in the category of software systems, according to the number of citations in Google Scholar.
 One of the reasons for this success is the uncertainty inherent to the practice of software development, which can only be studied empirically.

 Empirical SE research comes to the rescue in this case.
 It provides answers to the fundamental questions about the practice of software development.
 Those kinds of questions do not need to be a gimmicky dilemma.
 They could be an everyday unexplored assumption.
-For example: Are AGILE development practices really effective?
-Is TDD really a game-changer in terms of bug catching?
-For researchers, it is enough to have a solid software-related unresolved argument for which nobody knows the answer for sure.
-The more provocative the argument is, the more exciting the results will be.

-It is the uncertainty and lack of formalisms, at the core of the research methods, what makes empirical SE research difficult to do.
+It is the uncertainty and lack of formalism, at the core of the research methods, what makes empirical SE research difficult to do.
 Let me dissect a typical empirical SE paper to help you understand its complexity.
 This is a typical structure for such a paper:

-1. Proposal of a relevant hypothesis
+- Proposal of a relevant hypothesis.

-2. Collection of representative data
+- Collection of representative data.

-4. Interpretation of the results and discussion
+- Interpretation of the results and discussion.

-5. Derivation of a sound conclusion
+- Derivation of a sound conclusion.

 In the following, I will explore each step in more details.
 For the sake of comparison, let me contrast the research challenges in this field with its similar in the ML research field.